mrgaaron/docs/source/reference/objects/monitor-rule.rst

       - Description
     * - key
       - String
       - Optional.
+Unique identifier for the rule.
 If a key is not defined, one will be generated.
     * - name
       - String
       - Optional.
 Human-readable name